 De-facto child adoption in the UK

 Perhaps, a de-facto adoption takes place if immediately preceding the entry clearance application, the adoptive parents are living together abroad for a least 18 months, of which the 12 months immediately preceding the application the adoptive parents have spent with the overseas adopted child.
 Moreover, the parents also needs to assume the role of the child’s parents at the beginning of the 18 month period, so that it can be considered that they have genuinely been transferred parental responsibility.

-Is approval of DfE required for bringing adopted child to the UK?
+Approval of DfE for bringing adopted child to the UK

-Yes, prospective parents first need to get the approval of the Department of Education (DfE) before applying for entry clearance under the immigration rules for bringing an adopted child to the UK.
+Indeed, the prospective parents first need to get the approval of the Department of Education (DfE) before applying the visa application for bringing an adopted child to the UK.
 However, the DfE does not advice and intervene in immigration matters.
-Moreover, the DfE fee is £1,975 to process a child adoption application.
-However, the fee is exempt from VAT.
-Once the Department for Education (DfE) accepts the child adoption application then will contact the adopting parents to pay the application fee.
+The DfE fee is £1,975 to process a child adoption applicatio, which is exempt from VAT.
+Moreover, once the Department for Education (DfE) accepts the child adoption application then only the adopting parents needs to pay the DfE fee.

 How to apply for the approval of DfE for overseas child adoption?